projectsveltos/sveltos/docs/events/addon_event_deployment.md

 Additionally, the template can access information about the cluster where the event originated.
 To utilize the name of the managed cluster, for example, you can use `{{ .Cluster.metadata.name }}` in your template.

-Anytime a *Service* with the label set to *sveltos:fv* is created in a managed cluster matching the sourceClusterSelector, a *NetworkPolicy* is with an ingress definition is created.
+Anytime a *Service* with the label set to *sveltos:fv* is created in a managed cluster matching the sourceClusterSelector, a *NetworkPolicy* with an ingress definition is created.

 For example, if the below *Service* is created in a managed cluster: